1) What is the legal framework governing bribery in the US?

 Many companies have had to pay hundreds of millions of dollars in penalties, and senior executives have

 In FCPA cases, US prosecutors have also been known to charge defendants for fraud, money laundering, sanctions, Sarbanes-Oxley, and related violations.

 Company shareholders may attempt to bring derivative suits on the basis of an FCPA violation.

-Yes, bribery offences are capable of being settled by way of a non-prosecution agreement (NPA) or a DPA.
+Yes, bribery offenses are capable of being settled by way of a non-prosecution agreement (N PA) or a DPA.